 While many travelers believe that cruise vacations are all-inclusive, this is normally not the case.
 You will have to pay extra for some activities and services.
 In addition, many cruise lines impose fees and service charges; some are mandatory and others are optional.

 Let's take a closer look at the "hidden" costs of cruising.

 Transportation to Your Departure Port

 You are responsible for getting yourself to the departure port, although your cruise line can help you make those arrangements.
 To save money, consider choosing a departure port near your home or one that is served by a low-cost airline.
 Remember that you will have to pay to park at the cruise pier.
-(Tip: Consider buying travel insurance if you fly to your departure port in case your flight is canceled and you miss your cruise.)

 When the ship is in port, most passengers take one of the shore excursions offered by the cruise line.
 These excursions can cost anywhere from $25 to $300 or more, and you must pay for them separately.
 You can save money by exploring on your own (on foot or by taxi), but you are responsible for making sure you are back on board well before the ship's scheduled departure time.
 If you miss the ship's movement, you will have to pay for your transportation to the next port on your itinerary.